bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 Each step has a specific purpose in arranging and converting your games data into rendered frames.
 However, it's also possible to skip certain steps if their function isn't explicitly required.

-Let's look at the main five steps that occur during rendering:
+Let's look at the main four steps that occur during rendering:

-**1. Extract**
+### Extract

 To render an image to the screen, we first have to figure out what is happening in our game!
 We use the Extract step to copy information from the Main `App` and send it into the Render `App`.
 This is the first thing to occur on every frame, so reducing the amount of information that is copied can be beneficial for improving the performance of your game.

-How do we know what data is actually sent to `RenderWorld` though?
+How do we actually send data to the Render `App`?
-One way of accomplishing this is to derive the [`ExtractComponent`] trait on the components that we want to transfer to the `RenderWorld`.
+One way is to derive the [`ExtractComponent`] trait on a component that we want to transfer.
 This will automatically insert a [`SyncToRenderWorld`] component on an entity that receives the specified component.
 During the [`ExtractSchedule`], entities with the `SyncToRenderWorld` component are copied over into the Render `World`.